-Candidates will be recommended for principal certification upon successful completion of the program course of study, a passing score (580) on the PDE required principal certification Praxis test #410, Educational Leadership: Administration and Supervision, and five years of professional school experience on the appropriate teaching certificate.
-Students must follow the program outline above in order to complete all necessary requirements.
+Candidates from both program options will be recommended for principal certification upon successful completion of the program course of study, a passing score (580) on the PDE required principal certification Praxis test #410, Educational Leadership: Administration and Supervision, and five years of professional school experience on the appropriate teaching certificate.
+Students must follow the program outline above in order to complete all necessary requirements prior to applying for certification.